What Is the Difference between Parole and Probation?

 What Is Probation?

 In Texas, defendants may be eligible for a certain type of probation known as “deferred adjudication.”
-Deferred adjudication differs from normal probation in that once a defendant successfully completes a term of normal probation, their conviction permanently remains on their record.
+Deferred adjudication differs from normal probation in that once a defendant completes a term of normal probation, their conviction permanently remains on their record.
 However, a defendant who successfully completes a deferred adjudication will have their criminal charge administratively dismissed.
 They also may later be eligible to have the records of that charge expunged.

 Are the Conditions of Parole and Probation Different?